 - Despite being interactive, your presentation or argument has to have a logical flow and a very clear call to action.
 The call to action is critical, after all, a presentation is all about getting someone to do something – you need to be clear what that something is and build an argument that persuades them to do that something.
 If you don’t do anything else please do this.

-Below is a video of an interactive presentation we developed for our client, Isotrak.
-In it, I detail some of the nuances we included to meet the points listed above.
+Below is a video of an interactive presentation we developed for our customer, Isotrak.
+In it, we detail some of the nuances we included to meet the points listed above.

-We hope this blog has given you a better idea of what conversational presenting is and why it’s so effective.
+We hope this blog has given you a better idea of what conversational presenting is and why it’s so effective for B2B sales.
 It’s about starting a two-way dialogue that’s beneficial to both parties.

-An interactive presentation or sales tool is a great way to achieve this – but it’s not necessarily the only way.
-If you want to know more about what’s possible with an interactive presentation, get in touch.
+An interactive presentation or sales enablement tool is a great way to achieve this.
+If you want to know more about what’s possible with an interactive sales presentation, and to discover the benefits of a interactive experiences platform like POP, please get in touch today on +44 (0)117 329 1712 or firstname.lastname@example.org.
+We’d love to hear from you.
 We read and reply to every message we receive.
+Discover first-hand how POP can revolutionize your sales conversations.